 So let's suppose that you are going to have 16 pages of A5 size, which you can get by using both sides of A3, [which is twice as big as your usual A4] and folding it in half three times.
 That is halve it, halve it again and finally halve that again.

 I've discovered so far four ways of doing this but I guess there are more.

 I've used small dotted lines to show 'valley' folds and large dashed lines to show 'mountain' folds.

-Number 1 came by doing:- Right over Left; Bottom over Top; Left
+Number 1 came by doing:- Right over Left; Bottom over Top; Left over Right.

 Number 2 came by doing:- Right over Left; Right over Left; Bottom over Top.